bytewax/bytewax/docs/guide/contributing/writing-docs.md

 You can link to a GitHub issue or PR in our public repo using this shorthand.
 It will decorate it with a little GitHub logo.

+Note that the issue number does not have a `#` before it.

 ```markdown
 <gh-issue:123>